Restoring hedgerows for wildlife

 Mature hedgerows can be found across our Chilterns countryside sites, but the main concentration is on the Bradenham Estate where the species-rich habitats teem with wildlife.
 The combination of tall, wide hedges with a wide field margin and hedgerow trees provides one of the best types of farmland wildlife habitats it is possible to achieve.

-The National Trust rangers and volunteers, together with the tenant farmer, manage the hedgerows by working with the natural life cycle they go through as they mature.
-They are carefully and gently trimmed each year on just one side and are slowly allowed to develop and rejuvenate, to guarantee their long-term success.
+The National Trust’s tenant farmer, together with rangers and volunteers, manage the hedgerows by working with the natural life cycle they go through as they mature.
+The hedges are carefully and gently trimmed each year on just one side and are slowly allowed to develop and rejuvenate, to guarantee their long-term success.

 Hazel hedges are being coppiced to develop habitats for invertebrates and for mammals like the dormouse, which overwinters in the leaf mould that accumulates within the multi-stemmed base of the hazel stool.